jsmn-prhmt/TODO/README.md

 - **Frontend (React, TypeScript)**:
   - Simple interface to login, retrieve tasks, and manage them.
   - Stores and sends JWT token for authentication.
-  - No offline support or PWA; just a straightforward frontend.
+  - No offline support or PWA.

 ## Features